ngemily/thesis/src/bs.md

 | source              | 50464  | 183.05     | 144 | 280 | 275.68       |
 +---------------------+--------+------------+-----+-----+--------------+

-: Source and recovered code run through high level synthesis.
+: \label{tbl:results1} Source and recovered code run through high level synthesis.

+Using the recovered code as a guide, the source code was subtly changed with the aim of reproducing the performance boosts.
+The motivation behind this was to determine the cause for the discrepancy.
+Ideally, this would lead to some insight into potential improvements in the high level synthesis tool.

 +---------------------+--------+------------+-----+-----+--------------+
 |                     | cycles | FMax (MHz) | ALM | REG | Latency (us) |